Scoliosis, second opinions and x-rays

 Any good medical provider understands that getting a second opinion is a sign of a responsible patient.
 If your car had a problem that your mechanic couldn’t fix, you’d probably seek advice from a second mechanic.
 Your body is no different.
 If you’re having pain and not finding relief, it’s probably time to try something else.

 Even if you’re certain about your diagnosis, a second opinion never hurts.
-Dr. Haines can also offer treatment options that you might not have considered.
+Dr. Weigle can also offer treatment options that you might not have considered.
 Narcotics, opioids and risky, invasive procedures can often be avoided with all natural chiropractic care.
 Chiropractic is always non-invasive, uses no surgery and lacks side-effects.
-Before you decide on a major surgical procedure or start dangerous pain medications, see Dr. Haines at Absolute Health Chiropractic for an alternative medical consultation.
+Before you decide on a major surgical procedure or start dangerous pain medications, see Dr. Weigle at Absolute Health Chiropractic for an alternative medical consultation.

 Do chiropractors need to take x-rays?